Raise your hand if you either hate drinking water. Or you want to create the habit but just don’t know how. 🙋🏼♀️

-Drinking water… we all know how important it is, but actually doing it and staying consistent is another thing.
+We all know how important it is, but actually doing it and staying consistent is another thing.
 Right?
-Even I struggle to get all my ounces in and I definitely can see and feel the difference when I drink and when I don’t.
+Even I struggle to get all my ounces in and I definitely can see and feel the difference when I drink my water and when I don’t.

 So let’s talk facts first.

 5 Benefits of Drinking Water & Staying Hydrated

 Your body is made up of approximately 78% water, depending on your size.
 It is recommended to drink Eight ~ 8 ounce glasses of water a day.
 An even better way to make sure your individual body is getting the hydration it needs is to drink 1/2 your body weight in ounces.
 So what does that look like ~ It’s easy, take your weight, let’s say it is 130 lbs. then divide by 2, = 65 ounces.
 That is the number just to re-hydrate your body.
 If you want to take it up a notch aim for your whole body weight!

 - Improves Energy levels & Boost’s Physical Performance ~ If you feel tired there is a high chance that it could be due to inadequate consumption of water which makes the body function less efficiently.
 In fact, fatigue is one of the first signs of dehydration.
 Dehydration can cause fatigue, reduced motivation, and mood swings.
 Therefore, consumption of ample amounts of water by the body is very important to improve the energy levels while exercising and improving your overall physical performance.